The Gospel According to John:

 when & why was the Fourth Gospel written?

 Most scholars believe that the Gospel According to John and the book of Revelation are the last books written in the New Testament.
-Although they display similarities in style and content, there’s some academic disagreement about whether they were written by the same author.
-When compared with the Gospels According to Matthew, Mark, and Luke, the Fourth Gospel contains a large amount of material that the others neglect to mention—including Jesus’ encounter with Nicodemus, the Bread of Life discourse, and the account of Lazarus being raised from the dead.
-The author of the Gospel According to John appears to be making an effort to record information about Jesus that the other Evangelists fail to mention.
+Although they display similarities in style and content, there’s academic disagreement about whether they were written by the same person.
+When compared with the Gospels According to Matthew, Mark, and Luke, the Fourth Gospel contains a large amount of material that the others neglect to mention—including Jesus’ encounters with Nicodemus and the Samaritan woman at the well, the Bread of Life discourse, and the account of Lazarus being raised from the dead.
+This seems to be an intentional decision by the author of the Gospel According to John.
 In general, the Fourth Gospel is more theological in tone and focuses more on explaining the sacraments—especially the sacraments of Baptism and the Eucharist.

 biblical vocabulary—synoptic